sjirwin/hitchhikers-guide-to-functools/_slides/00title.md

 ## What We Will Cover

-- Background and definitions
+- Definitions and background
+- Simplifying function signatures
 - Function wrappers
-- Simplifying function signatures
 - Caching
 - Ordered types
 - Reduce